Courtney Gibson wearing a red blazer and glasses

 C-Type

-As the founder and principal of C-Type, Courtney works with businesses, governments and creatives to reimagine the future—offering strategic insight, executive leadership and a rare ability to align creative ambition with structural and strategic rigour.
-Widely respected for her ability to inspire teams, navigate complexity and build consensus in fast-changing environments, Courtney brings purpose and passion to every engagement.
-Whether leading strategic reviews, envisioning cultural places and precincts, or developing creative and business strategies, she offers a unique combination of creative intuition, operational pragmatism and fearless leadership, always with a sharp focus on impact, advocacy and access.
+Widely respected for her ability to inspire teams, navigate complexity and build consensus in fast-changing environments, Courtney brings purpose and passion to every engagement: Whether leading strategic reviews, envisioning cultural places and precincts or developing creative and business strategies, she offers a unique combination of creative intuition, operational pragmatism and fearless leadership, always with a focus on impact, advocacy and access.

 Courtney Gibson with glasses wearing a shirt with different coloured sleeves against a plain background.